dcreager/libcork/docs/errors.rst

    condition.
 If no error occurred, the result of this function is undefined.

+You can use the :c:func:`cork_error_prefix` function to add additional context to the beginning of an error message.

+.. function:: void cork_error_prefix(const char \*format, ...)

+   Prepends some additional text to the current error condition.

 When you're done checking the current error condition, you clear it so that later calls to :c:func:`cork_error_occurred` and friends don't re-report this error.